jeremyButtler/acnt/README.md

   do `acnt -file account.tsv -out account.tsv`.

-If you want a summary of your transactions in 2024, you can do `acnt -file account.tsv -print -end-year 2024 | cut -f 2-9 | acnt -file -`.
+If you want a summary of your transactions in 2024, you can do `acnt -file account.tsv -print -end-year 2024 | acnt -file -`.
   Needing cut is not best solution, but I want to keep the index's for `-del` (`-del index`).